-Fortunately, there are a variety of student loan forgiveness programs and repayment programs to help you deal with your student loan debt.
-Some of these programs make your student loan payments more affordable, while others discharge some or all of your loans.
-There are also programs that award you thousands of dollars a year to help you pay them off as fast as possible.
+Fortunately, there are various programs that offer loan forgiveness and more manageable monthly payments to help you deal with your student loan debt.
+Other programs award you money to help pay off loans as fast as possible.

-After four years in college and another four to seven in a doctoral program, you’ve likely accumulated some major student loan debt.
-Read on to learn about your options for student loan repayment assistance and forgiveness for psychologists.
+Read on to learn about your options for student loan repayment assistance and forgiveness for psychologists, including:

-The Public Service Loan Forgiveness (PSLF) program forgives federal loans for anyone working in a qualifying organization.
+The Public Service Loan Forgiveness (PSLF) program can forgive federal student loans for people working full-time in a qualifying organization.
 Eligible workplaces include:

-- A government organization at the federal, state, or local level
+- Government organizations at the federal, state or local level

-- A non-profit organization that’s not 501(c)3 designated but meets other requirements related to public service
+- Nonprofit organizations that aren’t designated as 501(c)3 but meets other requirements related to public service

 - AmeriCorps or the Peace Corps